skyworkz/website/content/blog/aws-documentdb.md

 <br>
 <br>
 {{</raw>}}
-{{<raw>}}<h2 class="display-4">Why we went for it</h2> {{</raw>}}
+{{<raw>}}<h2 class="display-4">Why we (still) went for it</h2> {{</raw>}}
 We were busy migrating a large custom application to AWS and migrating from an on-prem MongoDB cluster to AWS was only a small fraction of it.
 Even though the on-prem shared cluster was sizeable, earlier experimentation already showed that the performance of that application would be much better if the database would be close to it.
-In contrast, the data stored in this cluster was not larger than several GBs, so there was also a monetary incentive to opt for a smaller version.
+In contrast, the data stored in this cluster was not larger than several GBs, so there was also a monetary incentive to opt for a more fitting solution.

 Next to that, migrating our database-solution to AWS was also driven by the need to be more in control in the future.
 The on-prem solution was managed by a different team, which was focusing on other things and did not intend to actively maintain it.
 There were only a handful of teams making use of MongoDB, so I cannot really blame them for it either.
 However, by taking vertical ownership over the components of our stack, we can move forward faster with regard to applications making use of these MongoDB databases as well as the database itself.
 With the advent of Cloud, it is generally easier to quickly hit the ground running!
 So let’s go! :)